serval-uni-lu/sherlock.replication/README.md

 ``mvn clean install -DskipTests``

-Some error about javadoc command might be shown but the overall build of the plugin eventually succeed.
+Some error about javadoc command might be shown but the overall build of the plugin eventually succeeds.

 ## Structure